SalishSeaCast/tools/docs/python_packaging/hg_named_branches.rst

     $ hg merge refactor-nowcast-figures

-It is possible to avoid an explicit branch closure commit by including the :option:`--close-branch` option on the final commit before you merge a named branch into :kbd:`default`, but that requires rare prescience.
+It is possible to avoid an explicit branch closure commit by including the :kbd:`--close-branch` option on the final commit before you merge a named branch into :kbd:`default`, but that requires rare prescience.

 You can re-open a closed branch by updating to it: